-The dial has been turned up on the summer heat and the sunflower fields in Raleigh are standing to attention.
+The dial has been turned up on the summer heat and the sunflower fields in Raleigh are ready to stand to attention.
 I don’t think there is a flower that can elicit as much joy as a sunflower.

 Not just for their bright yellow personas, but the way they keep us connected to awe: How do they know to follow the sun like that?
 They are just tuned into the power of living the Circadian rhythms.
 Sunflowers remind us of a Maori proverb,